MCWertGaming/foxspace/README.md

     - Unix (OpenBSD)
     - Linux (armv7, armv8a)

-# use FOX in your own project
+# use foxspace in your own project
-Move FOX's source into your project directory (src/fox as example).
+Move foxspace's source into your project directory (src/fox as example).
 Now just unclude this inside your CMakeLists.txt

 ```